New York Mycological Society

-The New York Mycological Society is a nonprofit organization of people who share an interest in mycology as well as in mycophagy.
+The New York Mycological Society is a nonprofit organization of people who share an interest in mycology.
 The present NYMS was reincarnated in 1962 by the composer John Cage and a small group of other mushroom lovers and students, including illustrator Lois Long and noted mycologist Guy Nearing.

 The NYMS runs events and mushrooming walks throughout the greater NYC area.
-The society started from a class at The New School in 1959.
+The society originated in a class at The New School in 1959.